Client: Hub South East Scotland / NHS Lothian

 Project value: £45.2 million (Phase 1), £60 million (Phase 2)

 Project team: Russell Macdonald

-As a result of the successful delivery of Phase One, RMP was commissioned alongside the construction team to undertake a feasibility study of Phase 2, which involved an acoustic design appraisal of refurbishment and new build proposals; the listed Mackinnon House, £20 million refurbishment, and the Integrated Rehabilitation Unit, £40 million new build.
-The acoustic consultancy required environmental surveys for noise impact assessment and break-in noise control, pre-conversion testing, and acoustic design advice for sound insulation, building services, and reverberation control.
+As a result of the successful delivery of Phase One, RMP was commissioned alongside the construction team to undertake a technical feasibility study of Phase 2, which involved an acoustic design appraisal of refurbishment and new build proposals; the listed Mackinnon House, £20 million refurbishment, and the Integrated Rehabilitation Unit, £40 million new build).